Chic Cafe Inspired By Kate Middleton, Duchess Subject Of Divorce Rumors Once Mor

 “People often ask me why I am so interested in the mental health of children and young people.
 The answer is quite simple: It is because I think that every child should have the best possible start in life.
 When I was growing up I was very lucky.
 My family was the most important thing to me.
 They provided me with somewhere safe to grow and learn, and I know I was fortunate not to have been confronted by serious adversity at a young age.”

 Despite the clearly solid relationship she and her royal husband have, this has not kept relationship rumors from swirling once again that Kate and the Prince are headed for a divorce.
-Such claims seem entirely ridiculous seeing as the couple look absolutely smitten with one another whenever caught in the public eye.
+Such claims seem entirely ridiculous seeing as the couple looks absolutely smitten with one another whenever caught in the public eye.
 The two laugh and lovingly joke with one another, while also exchanging loving glances.
 However, Mstars relays details about these latest claims, which have royal watchers wondering about their legitimacy.

 “Some insiders claim that all the spark between the royal couple is gone and they no longer spend quality time with each other.
 In fact, some of their fans blame them for being the “laziest” couple of all ones that have been there in the history of the royal family.”